Frederick W. Hinitt: Washington & Jefferson and later career, 1915–1928

 While still in office at Central, Hinitt had been unanimously elected president of Washington & Jefferson College by their board of trustees on September 23, 1914.
 He accepted the offer on September 30.
 He was received for an introduction on November 6 and addressed the W&J student body on November 20.
 He took office when the college reopened after its winter break on January 5, 1915, (Note: Washington & Jefferson's library special collections page about Hinitt says that he "assumed the duties of the presidency on January 4, 1915", though contemporary newspaper reporting shows that he was slated to, and did, assume office when the college opened after the Christmas holiday, which took place on January 5.) and he was officially inaugurated on June 15 of that year.
 His tenure as president of W&J was dominated by the United States' entry into World War I. Total college enrollment dropped to 180, a decrease of 50 percent.
 The 1918 commencement exercises were held early to accommodate men who were deployed to Europe, but only 24 students were able to attend.

 Hinitt resigned the presidency of W&J in May 1918, effective June 1, 1918.
-He was made pastor of the First Presbyterian Church in Indiana, Pennsylvania, on May May 28, 1918, but shortly afterward took a one-year leave of absence to work with the YMCA in army camps in England and to serve as an army field secretary in the American Expeditionary Force.
+He was made pastor of the First Presbyterian Church in Indiana, Pennsylvania, on May 28, 1918, but shortly afterward took a one-year leave of absence to work with the YMCA in army camps in England and to serve as an army field secretary in the American Expeditionary Force.
 He had returned to the United States by June 4, 1919, when he presented diplomas at the Indiana High School graduation ceremony.
 He gave the commencement address for Indiana Normal School's exercises several weeks later on June 25.
 Hinitt died around 2:00 p.m. on October 25, 1928, in Indiana, Pennsylvania.
 (Note: Several modern sources incorrectly give Hinitt's date of death as October 25, 1927.)